solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 A Large Language Model (LLM) is a type of AI model trained on massive amounts of text data to understand and generate human-like language.
-LLMs are typically based on deep learning architectures, such as Transformers, and they're known for their ability to perform a wide range of natural language understanding and generation tasks.
+LLMs are typically based on deep learning architectures, such as Transformers, and they are known for their ability to perform a wide range of natural language understanding and generation tasks.
 LLMs can be categorized based on their architecture, training data, and use case.
 Understanding how a model was built help in selecting the right model